-Use solution checker to validate your model-driven apps in Power Apps
+Use solution checker to validate your solutions

-To deliver on complex business requirements, model-driven app makers often can end up with highly advanced solutions that customize and extend the Microsoft Dataverse platform.
+To deliver on complex business requirements, makers often can end up with highly advanced solutions that customize and extend the Microsoft Dataverse platform.
 With advanced implementations come an increased risk where performance, stability, and reliability issues become introduced, which can negatively impact the user experience.
 Identifying and understanding how to resolve these issues can be complicated and time consuming.
 With the solution checker feature, you can perform a rich static analysis check on your solutions against a set of best practice rules and quickly identify these problematic patterns.
 After the check completes, you receive a detailed report that lists the issues identified, the components and code affected, and links to documentation that describes how to resolve each issue.

 The solution checker analyzes these solution components:

 - Dataverse configurations, such as SDK message steps

 Solution checker works with unmanaged solutions that can be exported from an environment.

 - This topic explains how to run solution checker from the Power Apps maker portal.
 A PowerShell module is also available that you can use to interact directly with the service.
 The Microsoft.PowerApps.Checker.PowerShell module can be used for analysis of unmanaged solutions for Power Apps environments, or to automate and integrate the service into your build and release pipelines.
 More information: Microsoft.PowerApps.Checker.PowerShell Overview

 - Use of solution checker does not guarantee that a solution import will be successful.
 The static analysis checks performed against the solution do not know the configured state of the destination environment and import success may be dependent on other solutions or configurations in the environment.

 Run the solution checker